On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes

-\citet{lor,bubeck2021universal} show that over-parameterization may be necessary for robust memorization in the presence of noise.
+\cite{RuiqiGao2019,lor,bubeck2021universal} show that over-parameterization may be necessary for robust interpolation in the presence of noise.
 In contrast, our paper considers a structured problem with noiseless signal and infinite-data $n=\infty$, where the network width $m$ and the input dimension $d$ tend to infinity proportionately.
-In this under-complete asymptotic setting, our results show a precise picture of the trade-offs between generalization and robustness in different learning regimes.
+In this under-complete asymptotic setting, our results show a precise picture of the trade-offs between approximation (test error) and robustness in different learning regimes.
 Our work nuances this picture by exhibiting a nontrivial interplay between robustness and test error which persists even in the case of infinite samples, where the model isn't affected by label noise.

-\citet{dohmatob2021fundamental,hassani2022curse} study the tradeoffs between memorization, generalization, and robustness for finite-width over-parameterized networks in kernel regimes with noisy linear target functions.
+\cite{dohmatob2021fundamental,hassani2022curse} study the tradeoffs between interpolation, predictive performance (test error), and robustness for finite-width over-parameterized networks in kernel regimes with noisy linear target functions.
 In contrast, we consider structured quadratic target functions and compare different learning settings, including SGD optimization in a non-kernel regime, as well as lazy/linearized models.